S2c Donald Lee Keniston,

 He joined his brother’s ship, the U.S.S.
 Arizona, in September.
 Less than three months later, on Dec.
 7, both Kenistons were killed in the Japanese attack on Pearl Harbor.
 Kenneth was a fireman third class.
 Donald was a seaman second class.

 The brothers grew up in Cincinnati, Ohio.
 Kenneth was born Dec.
 14, 1922 and Donald on April 26, 1924.
-Their parents, Howard and Bernette, divorced and the boys lived with their mother.
-In a 1974 interview with the Cincinnati Enquirer she recalled that “Ken was a whiz on electrical things and ‘anything he did, Don wanted to do.’ “
+Their parents, Howard and Bernadette, divorced before 1930 and the boys lived with their mother.
+She went to work as a telephone operator and later remarried.

 Kenneth graduated from Electrical High School in 1940 and enlisted on Nov.
 27, 1940.